Close-up

 Around 50 metric megatons of CO2 per year are reinjected into oil wells to enhance recovery.

-Three main types of carbon utilization have been identified1:
+Three main types of carbon utilization have been identified:

-- Utilization without conversion, where the CO2 is used for its physical properties.
+• Utilization without conversion, where the CO2 is used for its physical properties.
 This is the case for enhanced oil recovery, where the gas is injected into an oil well to force out the crude and deplete the field.
-Around 50 Mt CO2/year are used to this end (see Close-Up: "Carbon Capture and Storage Projects Worldwide").
+Around 50 Mt CO2/year are used to this end.
 Captured CO2 is also already used in existing industrial applications, such as to make the bubbles in carbonated drinks, the foam in fire extinguishers and refrigerants, as well as in the pharmaceutical industry and water treatment.
 And, in its "supercritical" state (between a liquid and a gas), CO2 can be used to produce solvents.
 Taken as a whole, these sectors consume some 20 Mt CO2/year.